Ganja la pass trek

 Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

 The above itinerary Ganja la pass trek is subject to change due to a condition beyond our control.
 This is a Guideline showing tentative camp night stops.
 The physical, technical and natural condition may change this above itineraries.

 Opportunities for challenging trek or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
-We at Gokyo Treks and Expedition believe in the quality services.
+We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.
+We are a team of professional, experienced, well trained, and licensed local guides who know the destination much better than others.